-A roll can be forced onto the Roll To Circuit destination without a valid signal by using the Force Valid Signal button.
-If you choose Force Valid Signal, traffic on the circuit that is involved in the roll will be dropped when the roll is completed.

-Step 19 If you selected Manual in Step 5, click both rolls on the Rolls tab and click Complete to route the traffic to the new port.
+- A roll can be forced onto the Roll To Circuit destination without a valid signal by using the Force Valid Signal button.
+If you choose Force Valid Signal, traffic on the circuit that is involved in the roll will be dropped when the roll is completed. - Step 19 If you selected Manual in Step 5, click both rolls on the Rolls tab and click Complete to lock the change of the route to the ROLLTO into the database.
 If you selected Auto, continue with Step 20.